 Our research examines those factors that influence and improve children’s early spatial language learning, including cognitive factors (i.e., the role of children’s underlying conceptual knowledge and the role of analogical similarity), biological factors (i.e., the role of sex differences), and environmental factors (i.e., the role of family socioeconomic status and parental language input).
 An understanding of these factors is not only critical to developing a comprehensive theory of word learning, but also informs us of the ways in which we can improve children’s spatial language and spatial cognition.
 Fostering growth in children’s spatial language and spatial cognition is important as research shows that those who perform well on spatial tasks are more likely to major in and choose careers in disciplines related to Science, Technology, Engineering or Mathematics (STEM disciplines).

-How do infants make sense of the spatial world in which they live?
+How do infants and children make sense of the spatial world in which they live?

 When do children acquire their first spatial words?
 What factors affect the development of the spatial vocabulary?